 Unstable Network Connection

 A network connection can become unstable for a number of reasons, some of which are temporary and some of which are not.
-For example, the wireless connection might be intermittent due to poor cell reception in the area.
+For example, the wireless connection might be intermittent due to poor signal in the area, resulting in many people searching for queries such as “why is my att internet so slow?”.

 This type of issue is usually temporary, but it can also be due to other factors, such as network congestion, inadequate internet line speeds feeding into your home, or signal interference from neighboring WiFi networks that share channels.